“I want every little girl who’s been told she’s bossy to be told again she has leadership skills.”

-Elnaz Sarraf, founder, and CEO of Roybi has more than 15 years of experience in tech, sales, and marketing.
+Elnaz Sarraf one of the women entrepreneurs, founder, and CEO of Roybi has more than 15 years of experience in tech, sales, and marketing.
 Founded in 2017, Roybi is an ed-tech company focused on early childhood education, artificial intelligence, and robotics.
 In its seed round in 2019, the company has raised $4.2 million.

 Roybi Robot, an AI-powered companion robot for young children in language learning & early childhood education has been named as one of the best inventions of 2019 by TIME Magazine.
 The company delivers personalized content to children based on their pace and interests and uses artificial intelligence to do so.
 Its products include over 500 lessons which consist of basic STEM, stories, games, and songs, and creates fun and interactive learning experiences for children.
 Along with that, the product offered by Roybi Robot creates smart reports of children by detecting their emotions, if they are happy or sad.

 Besides, Sarraf is a board member at the Consumer Technology Association’s Small Business Council and was recently appointed as a senator to present the US at the World’s Business Angel Forum.